-A cover $C_1$ of a set $X$ is called {\it normal} with respect to a family $F$ of covers of $X$, if it can be included in an infinite sequence $C_1;\, C_2,C_3,\dots$ of covers of $X$ such that each $C_{i+1}$ star-refines $C_i$, and each $C_i$ is refined by some element of $F$.
-If $F$ is nonempty and every two elements of $F$ have a common refinement in $F$, then it is easy to see that the family of covers of $X$, normal with respect to $F$, constitutes a pre-uniformity $u_F$ on $X$.
-Clearly, $u_F$ is the finest among those pre-uniformities $u_\lambda$ that have a basis contained in $F$; that is, $u_F=\sup u$ and $u_F\in u$, where $u$ is the family of all the $u_\lambda$ (cf.\ \cite[I.10]{I3}). \end{definition}
+A cover $C_1$ of a set $S$ is called {\it normal} with respect to a family $c$ of covers of $S$, if it can be included in an infinite sequence $C_1,C_2,C_3,\dots$ of covers of $S$ such that each $C_{i+1}$ barycentrically refines $C_i$, and each $C_i$ is refined by some element of $c$.
+If $c$ is nonempty and every two elements of $c$ have a common refinement in $c$, then it is easy to see that the family of all covers of $S$ that are normal with respect to $c$ constitutes a pre-uniformity $u_c$ on $S$.
+Clearly, $u_c$ is the finest among those pre-uniformities $u_\lambda$ that have a basis contained in $c$; in other words, $u_c=\sup U$ and $u_c\in U$, where $U$ is the family of all such $u_\lambda$ (cf.\ \cite[I.10]{I3}).